-As part of International Women’s Month at IE, Juliana Naranjo Pereira, Chief of Campus Life at IE University in Madrid (Sapin) has written this article to reflect about the way we see and relate to people around and the importance of building community together.
+As part of International Women’s Month at IE, Juliana Naranjo Pereira, Chief of Campus Life at IE University, Spain has written this article to reflect on the way we see and relate to people and the importance of building community together.

 I listened to a podcast recently in which a student from an undergraduate program was explaining the difference between her generation and “older ones”, which I guess was mine.
 It struck me how eloquently and naturally she stated: “the major difference is that we’re not defined by what we DO, we ARE so much more.”
 It made me think of the fundamental role our several jobs have played in defining us, and I couldn’t help but ask myself, why do we let this happen?

 The student went on to explain that the “older generation” tends to separate everything: disciplines, genders, spaces, whereas her generation let’s everything flow and mix, and they are not only OK with that, they actually don’t know any other way of being.
 It’s the most open-minded way to “receive and accept”, she stated.
 What I found surprising was the one thing she mentioned that was important in her selection of a university, the one thing that really mattered when she was choosing and “mixing” degrees and the environment where she would most comfortable to flourish in – it all had to do with community!